khaors/geocompr/main.md

 Further, `mutate_all()` is used to convert values -1 and -9 (meaning unknown) to `NA`.

 <table>
 <caption>(\#tab:census-desc)Excerpt from the data description 'Datensatzbeschreibung_klassierte_Werte_1km-Gitter.xlsx' located in the downloaded file census.zip describing the classes of the retained variables.
-The classes -1 and -9 refer to uninhabited areas or areas which have to be kept secret, for example due to anonymization reasons.</caption>
+The classes -1 and -9 refer to uninhabited areas or areas which have to be kept secret, for example due to the need to preserve anonymity.</caption>
  <thead>
   <tr>
    <th style="text-align:center;"> class </th>